Recompile is an atmospheric, explorative adventure game set in the sprawling digital landscape of The Mainframe.

-The story concludes with the Mainframe and its inhabitants being combined into a single entity, ultimately ascending to achieve Technological Singularity.
-The result is the birth of the first true sentient AI, and the future of humanity is changed forever as the true purpose of the mysterious computer system is finally revealed.
+The story concludes with the Mainframe and all of its inhabitants being combined into a single entity, ultimately ascending to achieve Technological Singularity.
+The result is the birth of the first true sapient AI.
+The future of humanity is changed forever as the true purpose of the mysterious computer network is finally revealed.

 The entire game takes place within 1 second of real time.